 Like Irvine, the city can also become crowded during popular summer months.
 This can make driving and commuting as much of a headache as in downtown Los Angeles.
 And unless you live within walking distance of most places, parking can be another pain.

-Mortgages are also nearly 180% higher than national averages, and homes cost over $1 million on average.
+Mortgages are also nearly 180% higher than national averages, and average homes cost top seven figures.
 Yet, you might find it worth your while as you spend your days on white-sand beaches overlooking the Pacific Ocean.

 4. Moving to Aliso Viejo